devgeniem/wp-queue/README.md

-# WordPress Import Controller
+# WordPress Queue

-WordPress Import Controller mu-plugin is a modular implementation for a queue based WordPress importer.
+WordPress Queue is a modular library for managing queued tasks in WordPress.